Member Glossary

 Bona Fide Retirement The period during which an IPERS member files a completed application for benefits, ends IPERS-covered employment and demonstrates the member is entitled to benefits.
 Returning to Work

 Buy-back A service purchase when a member who previously took a refund from IPERS purchases the refunded service credit.
-Purchase Service
+Purchasing Service

 Buy-in Any authorized service purchase that is not a buy-back or buy-up.
-Purchase Service
+Purchasing Service

 Buy-up A service purchase when a member converts Regular service credits to Special Service credits.
-Purchase Service
+Purchasing Service

 Calendar Year (CY) The 12-month period beginning January 1 and ending December 31.